Student Complaints Procedure

 Request for an Exception to an Academic Policy

-Requests for exceptions to standing Academic Policy are handled by the Committee on Academic Standards.
+Requests for exceptions to standing academic policy are handled by the Committee on Academic Standards.
 Students wishing to file for an academic exception should, in the first instance, follow the procedures outlined on the Committee on Academic Standards website.
-The website can be found at http://college.emory.edu/oue/current-students/academic-standards.html

 Students who wish to dispute a grade in a course or assignment should submit their complaint in writing to the Director of Undergraduate Studies in the relevant department.
-A full list of Directors of Undergraduate Studies can be found by clicking here.
+Departments may have specific requirements and procedures for grade appeals, and students should consult with the departments and Directors of Undergraduate Studies for details.
+A full list of Directors of Undergraduate Studies can be found here.

 Students who wish to make a general complaint not covered by the processes for academic exceptions or grade disputes should submit those to the Office for Undergraduate Education, White Hall 300, 301 Dowman Drive, Atlanta, 30322 or by e-mailing email@example.com.